 How do I sign up for a Scoutmaster Conference?

 When you are ready for a Scoutmaster Conference ask one of your Color Team Leaders for an available time.
-Make sure to bring your current Spirit Card and Scout Handbook.
+Make sure wear your full Scout uniform and bring your current Spirit Card and Scout Handbook.

 How do I sign-up for a Board of Review?

 When you are ready for a Board of Review check with the Advancement Chair to be placed on the schedule board.
 He will help arrange a time for you to meet with the three adults that will do your review.
 Make sure to have your Scout Handbook.

 What is the Trail to First Class Program?

 The Trail to First ClassProgram is for all new Scouts and Webelos.
 It allows our new Scouts to work one-on-one with our older Scout Instructors to develop their Scout Skills as they earn their advancement through First Class.
 The program is a great way for our new Scouts to learn their skills and get to know our older Scouts.